Certificate in Accountancy

 Applicants who have completed some, or all of the prerequisite courses at an institution other than Concordia must submit course descriptions/outlines at the time of their application in order for exemptions to be considered.

-Students may transfer into the Certificate program up to 12 credits earned in an incomplete Bachelor’s degree or certificate program or as an independent student, provided they are in good academic standing.
+Students may transfer into the Certificate program up to 12 credits earned in a second incomplete Bachelor’s degree or certificate program or as an independent student, provided they are in good academic standing.

 For more information on the CPA designation, please view the CPA Québec website.